Data-Co-Lab/The_Data_Science_and_Machine_Learning-Resource-Sheet/README.md

 ![TDSMLRS sheet](https://i.imgur.com/dUUEsbf.png)
 With the explosive amount of information about Data Science, it has become hard to know where to start and what to trust.
 Yet we all know that one senior person who seems to always have a link for a subject.
 This sheet aims to be the sum of all these persons.
-All links in the sheet have been careully chosen after watching a lot of alternatives for each subject, and we keep updating if we find better!
+All links in the sheet have been carefully chosen after watching a lot of alternatives for each subject, and we keep updating if we find better!

 ## Content of the Sheet:
 Up to now, the sheets contains 5 tabs: